Thailand confident coronavirus outbreak is controllable

 Contact tracers tracked possible cases by identifying vendors’ major customers, and about 10,000 people at risk have been tested.
 Cases traced to the Samut Sakhon market have been found in 27 provinces, the government said.

-Heath authorities on Thursday confirmed 67 new cases, bringing the nation’s total to 5,829 including 60 deaths.
+Health authorities on Thursday confirmed 67 new cases, bringing the nation’s total to 5,829 including 60 deaths.
 New cases among migrant workers were not reported on Wednesday and Thursday, with the explanation that they were being rechecked.

 The government’s strategy to contain the outbreak is to impose restrictions by province.